liquinlab/elm-smile/docs/timeline.md

 ### `timeline.registerView(route_obj)`

-This registers a new route (specified in `route_obj`) into a nonsequential timeline.
+This registers a new route (specified in `route_obj`) without adding it to the timeline.
 This route will exist in the Vue router but will not be in the timeline sequence.
 This is useful for configuration and debugging routes as well as routes you want to define and even link to but not present in the regular timeline flow.
 The notation `registerView`, as opposed to the `push...` methods,